Seirdy/moac/CONTRIBUTING.md

 Excluding tests, MOAC has <1k SLOC; it shouldn't be hard to grok.
 Here's a one-minute overview:

 - `givens.go` handles given physical values (what you'd call "the givens" if you were solving a physics problem) and computes missing values/bottlenecks.
-- `charsets` handles parsing, building, and de-duplicating charsets to use when calculating password entropy or building passwords.
+- `charsets/` handles parsing, building, and de-duplicating charsets to use when calculating password entropy or building passwords.
-- `entropy`, well, calculates entropy.
+- `entropy/`, well, calculates entropy.
 It figures out what charsets are contained in a password (saving these in a data structure defined by `charsets`) and figures out how many combinations can fit in the resulting space.
-- `pwgen` contains the `GenPW` function builds passwords that match the given requirements: length bounds, target entropy, and charsets to use.
+- `pwgen/` contains the `GenPW` function builds passwords that match the given requirements: length bounds, target entropy, and charsets to use.

+`.go-arch-lint.yml` in the repo root lists who-imports-whom.

 Testing
 -------

 For the library: everything possible should be covered by tests.
 If a branch that handles an error should be impossible to reach and is therefore uncovered, replace it with a panic to indicate the presence of a bug.
 Any uncovered line that isn't a panic or a deprecated function is in need of a test.

 That being said, don't write tests just for the sake of ticking off a box.
 Statement coverage isn't sufficient to show that most/all statements are useful and correct.
-One way to verify this is to check branch coverage (see [gobco](https://github.com/rillig/gobco) and mutation scores (see [go-mutesting](https://github.com/zimmski/go-mutesting)).
-Be aware of false positives, especially in the case of the latter.
+Other ways to measure test comprehensiveness include branch coverage (see [gobco](https://github.com/rillig/gobco)) and mutation scores (see [go-mutesting](https://github.com/zimmski/go-mutesting)).
+Should you choose to give these tools a spin (you don't have to), be aware of false positives.
+I try to keep the mutation score above 0.7 for now.

 For the CLI: this uses [testscript](https://godocs.io/github.com/rogpeppe/go-internal/testscript) to test CLI behavior.